wtfleming/wtfleming.github.io/_posts/2015-12-09-embedded-elixir-beaglebone.markdown

 ![schematic]({{ site.url }}images/beaglebone-clojure-blink-led-fritzing.png)

 ---
 Note: The GPIO pins can only handle 3.3 volts, so be very careful that you do not accidentally connect a jumper to one of the 5 volt source pins.
-If you are unsure of what you are doing I would highly recommend reading the [BeagleBone System Reference Manual][beaglebone-manual] to make sure you do not damage your board.
+If you are unsure of what you are doing I would highly recommend reading the [BeagleBone System Reference Manual](https://github.com/CircuitCo/BeagleBone-Black/blob/master/BBB_SRM.pdf?raw=true) to make sure you do not damage your board.

 ---